Feb 1

 HTML Recap

-- display "block"- Introducing the
+span- display "inline"div- display "block"- Introducing the

-attributes. - Google's HTML/CSS Style guide for class/id naming
+class="class-name"andid="id-name"attributes. - Google's HTML/CSS Style guide for class/id naming

 Semantic HTML